-Counters available from Performance Monitor
+Counters available from the Reliability and Performance Monitor

-To see the performance statistics available at the operating system level in Windows Server 2003, follow these steps:
+To see the performance statistics available at the operating system level in Windows Server 2008, follow these steps:

-- 1. Click Start - 2.
-Go to Administrative Tools | Performance. - 3.
-Right-click the right pane of Performance Monitor, and select Add counters. - 4.
-Select the relevant Performance Object from the drop down list - 5.
-Scroll down to the relevant statistic. - 6.
-Select from the list, click Add, and then click Close.
+- 1. Launch the Reliability and Performance monitor, and click Performance Monitor. - 2.
+Right-click the right pane of Performance monitor, and select Add counters. - 3.
+Scroll down to the applicable counter, and expand it. - 4.
+Click the relevant statistic. - 5.
+Select from the list, click Add>>, then click OK.

 Counter Statistic Explanation

 PhysicalDisk % idle time Indicator of I/O

-performance; ideally > 20%
+performance; ideally < 20%

 Processor % processor time Ideally < 70%

 SQLServer: Buffer cache hit ratio Indicator of how

 BufferManager much SQL Server is

 utilizing physical

 memory to retrieve

 data; ideally > 95%

-Figure 11.
+Figure 8.
 Data ranges we recommend for select Performance Monitor counters.